awillard1/Pen-Test-Tools/xss/readme.md

 /?SomeParam=https://TheDomainYouAreOne&TheirParam=https://www.google.com

-Did you break out of a tag for and script, iframe, img, a etc are all blocked?
+Did you break out of a tag and script, iframe, img, a, &gt; etc are all blocked?
 ==============

 Did they block onerror onload onclick?
 Try something like this:

 &lt;XXXXXXX ondblclick=prompt(1)&gt;Some Text, Don't even care to end the tag either.

+" onclick="prompt(1)

 Don't forget the injection might not be a form tag but in the javascript.
 ==============